denten-books/plain-text/main.md

 the more fragmentary medium, film is seen as the more analog format than video.
-Under closer examination, film, usually discussed in the context of analog formats, appears to be (in some aspects, as we will see) more digital than digital video.
-I suspect a confusion in the common terms.
+Under closer examination, film, usually discussed in the context of analog formats, appears to be (in some aspects, as we will see) more digital than digital video, particularly if "digital" is taken to mean "discreete" and "differentiagted."
+This incogruity points to a confusion in the common terms.

 Second, it seems that the very material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher